zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ```

 Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems,
-services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.
+services and 3rd party libraries, stop cascading failure, and enable resilience in complex distributed systems where failure is inevitable.

 **Note:** For more information about Hystrix configuration parameters, see the [Netflix - Hystrix documentation](https://github.com/Netflix/Hystrix/wiki/Configuration#execution.isolation.strategy).